+Borrowing costs that are directly attributable to the acquisition and/or construction of a qualifying asset, till the time such qualifying assets become ready for its intended use, are capitalised.
 Borrowing cots consists of interest and other cost that the Company incurred in connection with the borrowing of funds.
 A qualifying asset is one that necessarily takes a substantial period of time to get ready for its intended use.
 All other borrowing costs are charged to the Statement of Profit and Loss as incurred basis the effective interest rate method.